 - One-Man Army: His kill tallies are usually pretty high per film, especially during the Brosnan era.
 And he's managed to trash entire criminal empires like SPECTRE to the ground.

-- Overt Operative: Bond is not exactly subtle about his methods of carrying out a mission.
-This is seen especially in the films, due to Rule of Cool.
+- Bond is not exactly subtle about his methods of carrying out a mission in the films, due to Rule of Cool.

 - Largely averted by the novels, where Bond is pretty subtle and stealthy most of the time, and never really does anything too over the top in public.

 - Parental Abandonment: Bond lost his parents in a mountaineering accident in the French Alps when he was around 11 years old.
-It's unknown what happened to his aunt Charmain, but it's presumed that she died sometime before 007 turned 18.
+It's unknown what happened to his aunt Charmain - it's presumed that she died sometime before 007 turned 18, but he mentions her in the present tense in The Man with the Golden Gun.

 - Phrase Catcher: "Oh, James!" is generally said by any woman about to sleep with him.